More Than "Meek & Mild": Preaching the real Mary

 And once we've learned and absorbed her example, we can follow her leadership by allowing ourselves to be moved to acts of compassion and social justice, by stepping into fear or uncertainty in order to courageously follow God's call on our lives.

-As we endeavor to follow Mary's lead, some may be surprised to learn that Mary would be a wonderful addition to our list of those we can count on to pray for us.
+As we try to follow Mary's lead, some may be surprised to learn that Mary would be a wonderful addition to our list of those we can count on to pray for us.
 Asking members of the communion of saints to pray for us is much like asking living saints—our friends, family, and fellow church members—to pray for us.
 A teaching sermon encouraging listeners to consider her a fellow member of the communion of saints and "pray-ers" could be a revelation and tremendous gift of a new relationship for many.

 So "meek and mild" Mary?
 Hardly!